aaronweggemans/angular-docker/README.md

 Before you can start the tests on SonarQube you need to start a local docker container for managing stuff.
 To start the local machine, you need to run `docker run -d --name sonarqube --platform linux/amd64 -p 9000:9000 sonarqube`.

+For the Macbook users at Sogeti I recommand to use `docker run -d -p 9000:9000 koolwithk/sonarqube-arm:9.2.4-community`.
+The problem with the previous command is that is a unstable container when you have a Apple M1 chip.

-To start the sonar tests execute `npm run sonar-scanner`/
+Now you need to configure your sonarqube environment on `localhost:9000`.
+Then to start the sonar tests execute `npm run sonar-scanner` after you correctly filled in the sonar-project.properties in de root file!

 ## Code scaffolding